-Ceramic and induction hobs are most often controlled with touch dials on the front edge of the appliance.
+Ceramic and induction hobs are most often controlled with touch controls on the front edge of the appliance.

-Most models of both hobs will also come with a lock and heat indicator features.
+Most models of both hobs will also come with a lock and heat indicator features as well.

-The lock is a child-safe feature that means the hob can’t be operated without first unlocking it.
+The lock is a child-safe feature which means the hob can’t be operated without first unlocking it.

 The heat indicator is an alert that shows if a particular zone is still hot after use.
 This is so you know not to put anything on it – including hands!

 Both ceramic and induction hobs are powered by electricity.
 Most models of both hobs will need a larger dedicated power supply in order for them to work.